Dreamscent/Dreamscent.github.io/_posts/2021-04-01-Certified-Red-Team-Operator-Review.md

+This might be why you're here isn't it?
+You may be interested in taking up a Red Teaming oriented course, but are considering between several options, and hence are googling around for reviews to decide which you should take.
+Hopefully this section will help a little.

 Disclaimer, I may have some insights on the following courses and did some research, but have not taken the following courses (or not yet anyway), so take the following with a pinch of salt.